 If you are planning to buy or sell a used RV, your first question is likely, “What is this RV worth?”
-Before you list your RV for sale or make an offer on a used RV to purchase, you need to have a clear idea of the value of the RV which begs the question, Is there an Official Kelley Blue Book for RVs?
+Before you list your RV for sale or make an offer on a used RV to purchase, you need to have a clear idea of the value of the RV which begs the question, Is There an Official Kelley Blue Book for RVs?

 If you have purchased or sold a used car or truck before, you likely used the Kelley Blue Book to determine the value of your vehicle.
-Unfortunately, Kelley Blue Book no longer shares values of RVs and motorhomes.
+Unfortunately, Kelley Blue Book no longer shares the values of RVs and motorhomes.

 RV values can vary tremendously based on several factors, including the condition of the rig, added features, and even your location and the time of year!
 The number of factors impacting the price makes it crucial for you to do your homework in advance to see what the fair market value is for your RV.

-Other Sources to Determine the Price of an RV
+Best Sources to Determine the Price of an RV

 The first step to buying or selling a used RV is to figure out an estimated value of the RV.
 While dozens of websites offer to help you determine the value of an RV, some are certainly better than others.
 We recommend checking three different online tools to come up with a fair price for your RV.